Indianapolis Drug Crimes Lawyer

 - Marijuana: Possession of less than 30 grams is typically classified as a Class B misdemeanor, with penalties of up to 180 days in jail and/or a fine of up to $1,000.
 Possession of 30 grams or more is a Class A misdemeanor, carrying penalties of up to 1 year in jail and/or a fine of up to $5,000 if convicted.

-- Other Controlled Substances (e.g., cocaine, heroin): Possession of any amount is a level 6 felony, with penalties of 6 months to 2.5 years in prison and fines up to $10,000.
+- Other controlled substances (e.g., cocaine, heroin): Possession of any amount is a Level 6 felony, with penalties of 6 months to 2.5 years in prison and fines up to $10,000.

 Possession with Intent to Distribute

-- Possessing 5 grams of methamphetamine: It is a level 5 felony, with penalties of 1 to 6 years in prison and fines up to $10,000.
+- Possessing 5 grams of methamphetamine: It is a Level 5 felony, with penalties of 1 to 6 years in prison and fines up to $10,000.

-- Possessing more than 30 grams of marijuana with intent to sell: It is a level 6 felony, with penalties of 6 months to 2.5 years in prison and fines up to $10,000.
+- Possessing more than 30 grams of marijuana with intent to sell: It is a Level 6 felony, with penalties of 6 months to 2.5 years in prison and fines up to $10,000.

 Manufacturing Drugs

-- Cultivating 10 or more marijuana plants: It is a level 5 felony, with penalties of 1 to 6 years in prison and fines up to $10,000.
+- Cultivating 10 or more marijuana plants: It is a Level 5 felony, with penalties of 1 to 6 years in prison and fines up to $10,000.

 Distribution and Trafficking

-Aggravating Factors in Drug Cases
+Aggravating Factors in Indianapolis Drug Cases

 Certain factors can increase penalties, including: